 The jury deliberated for four hours on Monday afternoon, before retiring for the night.

-Next story in National: Party pill testing on animals might not pass ethics' screening
+Next story in New Zealand: Party pill testing on animals might not pass ethics' screening

 Copyright © 2012, Radio New Zealand